MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

 - Provide a short introduction to frame your guidelines.
 If you have broader business or digital resource use policy, link to it if it applies to SharePoint sites as well.

 **Sample text:**</br>
-*A SharePoint site is designed to be a powerful tool for team collaboration and communication. [enter your IT/productivity service org] administers the Office 365 service your site is built on.
+*A SharePoint site is designed to be a powerful tool for team collaboration and communication. [enter your IT/productivity service org] administers the Microsoft 365 service your site is built on.
 The goal is to make it easy to accomplish your business goals.*</br>